glpi-project/glpi/apirest.md

   * *with_devices*: Only for [Computer, NetworkEquipment, Peripheral, Phone, Printer], retrieve the associated components.
 Optional.
   * *with_disks*: Only for Computer, retrieve the associated file-systems.
 Optional.
   * *with_softwares*: Only for Computer, retrieve the associated software's installations.
 Optional.
-  * *with_connections*: Only for Computer, retrieve the associated direct connections (like peripherals and printers) .Optional.
+  * *with_connections*: Only for Computer and NetworkPort, retrieve the associated direct connections (like peripherals, printers and other networkport) .Optional.
   * *with_networkports*: Retrieve all network connections and advanced information.
 Optionnal.
   * *with_infocoms*: Retrieve financial and administrative information.
 Optional.
   * *with_contracts*: Retrieve associated contracts.
 Optional.